-Diary Of A Busker Day 322 Friday February 1st Winchester High Street (opposite Vodafone, Time: 1:13-2:48pm
+Diary Of A Busker Day 322 Friday February 1st 2013 Winchester High Street, opposite Vodafone.
+Time: 1:13-2:48pm

-…and another lady I haven’t seen, Maria, who (allegedly) sang with Dean Martin, turns up accompanied by a man, late 50s I’d guess, who excuses himself while he goes to one of the charity shops across the road.
-While Maria’s getting her purse out of her bag, she drops an appointment card which I pick up and hand to her, saying ‘You’ve got a doctor’s appointment?’
+…and another lady I haven’t seen, Maria, who (allegedly) sang with Dean Martin, turns up accompanied by a man of about 60 who excuses himself while he goes to one of the charity shops across the road.
+While Maria’s getting her purse out of her bag, she drops an appointment card which I pick up and hand to her.
+‘You’ve got a doctor’s appointment?’
 ‘Oh, that’s for my dog.
 He had a heart attack.’
 I ask if he’s alright.
 ‘Yes, he is now.
 I have 4 rabbits, 4 guinea pigs, 2 pigeons, 2 rats and 2 dogs.’
 ‘That’s a handful, isn’t it?!’
 She gives the response I was half-expecting – ‘They’re easier than people.’
-‘Hm, yeah – you just have to feed them’, I say.
+‘Hmm…yeah, you just have to feed them.’
 ‘Yes, and give them love.’
 ‘Hmm…and they don’t ruin the world!’
-(I know how to talk to these people – tell ’em what they want to hear!)
-I’m curious about her companion – is he her son?
+(I know how to talk to these people – tell them what they want to hear!)
+I’m curious about her male companion – is he her son?
 ‘Is that your son?’
-‘Oh no, he’s a friend’, a pause…’I don’t like him, though.’
-‘But you said he’s your friend – and you don’t like him?’
-‘No. He’s mean!’
+‘Oh no, he’s a friend (long pause)…I don’t like him, though.’
+‘But you said he’s your friend, and you don’t like him?’
+‘No, he’s mean!’
 ‘Oh dear.’
 Maria gives me TWO £2 coins!
 I protest – ‘That’s too much, Maria!’
 She won’t hear of it.
 She kisses my cheek, says goodbye and is off.

-Earnings: £25.40p (of which £6 – a quarter of the coinage, is between Maria and Delia).
+Earnings: £25.40 (of which £6 – a quarter of the coinage, is between Maria and Delia.